CharmingBlaze/cyberbasic/README.md

 ### Complete BASIC Language
 Full implementation of classic BASIC features with modern enhancements:
-- Variables, arrays, and functions
+- Variables, arrays, and functions (use `LET` or `VAR` for declarations)
 - Control flow (IF/THEN, WHILE/WEND, FOR/NEXT)
 - String manipulation and math functions
 - File I/O operations
 - Optional strict typing and scoping
+- Modern syntax: `//` comments, dot notation, object methods
+- Module system: `IMPORT "file.bas"` or `INCLUDE "file.bas"` to include other CyberBasic files

 ### 527 Raylib Functions
 Every single Raylib function is available in BASIC: